Why nuclear power is the safest, cheapest and most efficient alternative energy… and why it’s being rejected.

 Nuclear energy comes from the splitting of uranium atoms which in turn produces heat which in turn boils water which in turn produces steam which in turn powers a turbine which in turn produces electricity.
 I do not understand further than that, however, what is important to understand is that this process produces NO carbon emissions and can be in operation 24 hours a day.
-Apart from the waste nuclear produces, nuclear is perfectly green energy.
+Apart from the waste nuclear produces, which isn’t nothing, nuclear is perfectly green energy.

 Compared to other means of energy production nuclear produces very little waste.
 Of this little waste, it is simply stored.
 Simple as that, it is stored.
 There are multiple means by which the waste is being stored but the idea is that so little waste is produced that it is completely safe and sustainable to just rely on storage until we innovate to point where the waste can offer some value – which might not be so far into the future.
 For further information on the waste visit here.

 Of the waste nuclear energy produces there is sprinkled randomly throughout a chemical called plutonium.
 This is the fuel of nuclear weapons, and clearly, something we are all better off without.
 I believe this to be on overinflated downside to nuclear, since having access to the fuel certainly does not give you access to the means.
 There are very few who have the knowledge necessary to bridge the gap between having plutonium and having a bomb, and without the know-how having plutonium is akin to having a car with no keys.
 Still dangerous and still worth consideration, but not as dire as one would have you believe.